 There are several well-known exhibits in the park that all the tourists stop at – and with good reason.
 You will see them noted on both maps and signage, so they’re pretty easy to spot if you drive the whole park.

-Skull rock, pictured above with the stars, is a fan favorite.
+Skull rock is a fan favorite.
 The famous Arch Rock is a cool spot accessible via a short and easy hike.
 Hall of horrors is a sight.
 And the Cholla Cactus Garden is one place I never miss.

 Don’t skip out on these spots just because they’re crowded or you have to wait a few minutes for parking.
 Some of them may just become your best memory from the day.

 If you have the chance to visit Joshua Tree National Park, I highly suggest doing it!
-There is so much to see; so much to explore; so much to learn here.
+There is so much to see, so much to explore, and so much to learn within this desert park.

 Pin Me for Later!